 There will be many other times when you don't want your Cocker sitting or lying down.

-For example, you may want your puppy to stand up while you're grooming him or when you're giving him his monthly bath-time scrub!
+For example, you'll want your puppy to stand up while you're grooming him or when you're giving him his monthly bath-time scrub!

-So read on to learn how to teach your puppy to 'stand'!
+So read on to learn how to teach your puppy to 'stand up'!

 Make sure there are no distractions and that the kids are safely tucked up in bed or at school.
 You want a calm, peaceful atmosphere.

 - Sit on the floor, about 30 cm in front of your puppy and ask him to sit.

 - Hold a treat between your fingers, and move your hand just in front of your puppy's nose so that he can see and smell the treat.